guillermogm/ProyectoTV/README.md

 - **Power Button:** This TV start and stops working once the power button is pressed.
 - **Info:** When you press the info button in the remote you can see in which channel you are and the current date.
 - **Arrows channel:** You can navigate throught the channels with the arrows buttons you can change one channel up or down.
+- **Volume controller:** You can use the buttons Vol+ and Vol- to change the level of the volume of the TV.

 <div id="live-deployment"></div>